awsdocs/amazon-detective-admin-guide/doc_source/graph-admin-unblock-account.md

 After a member account accepts an invitation, Amazon Detective checks whether it can enable the member account\.
 If Detective cannot enable the member account, then it sets the member account status to **Accepted \(Not enabled\)**\.
 This can happen for one of the following reasons\.
 + The member account has not been an Amazon GuardDuty customer for at least 48 hours\.
++ Detective is verifying the data volume for the member account\.
 + The member account data would cause the behavior graph data rate to exceed the quota\.

 Member accounts that are **Accepted \(Not enabled\)** do not contribute data to the behavior graph\.

+Detective automatically enables accounts as the behavior graph can accommodate them\.

-You can try to enable **Accepted \(Not enabled\)** member accounts\.
-For example, if a member account was not a GuardDuty customer, you can try again 48 hours after the member account enables GuardDuty\.
+You can also try to enable member accounts manually that are **Accepted \(Not enabled\)** member accounts\.
+For example, you might remove existing member accounts to reduce the data volume\.
+Instead of waiting for the automatic process to enable accounts, you can try to enable **Accepted \(Not enabled\)** member accounts\.

 ## Enabling a member account that is Accepted \(Not enabled\) \(Console\)<a name="unblock-account-console"></a>